 No two tyre fitting businesses are the same which is why you’ll benefit from discussing your requirements over the phone and getting expert advice from specialist motor trade insurance brokers.

 What types of cover are included in a tyre fitter’s insurance policy?

 Policies will usually be tailored to a business’ specific requirements and expert advice as to what covers you need can be sort when you compare quotes.
 However some of the typical types of cover included are:

 Road risk insurance: typically provides cover for driving a business’ own vehicles as well as vehicles in a business’ custody, e.g. customer vehicles, for motor trade purposes.
 Road risk insurance is a legal requirement for any business operating in the motor trade and is considered the minimum level of cover.
-It is typically suited to smaller businesses or those operating from home.
+It is typically suited to smaller businesses, part time motor traders or those operating from home.
 It offers three levels of protection, like a standard vehicle policy, namely: third party only, third party, fire & theft and comprehensive.

 Combined motor trade insurance: typically for larger operations, combined motor trade policies include road risk as well as other covers including employers liability insurance, public liability insurance & commercial premises insurance.
 Although a combined policy will normally be more expensive than road risk insurance, a tailored policy can offer substantially more cover.